dat-bot/dat-bot/readme.md

 * `PORT` port to listen for github hooks
 * `SECRET` secret for github hooks
 * `GITHUB_TOKEN` Github token for the bot

+## add bot

+- create github hook
+- add bot as collaborator to github
+- add bot to npm

+### Automation?

+- Add as a collaborator on npm and github and it will automatically setup hook?